blackflux/object-scan/test/readme/README.template.md

 and can be used to manage state across a search invocation without having to recompile the search.

 By default all matched keys are returned from a search invocation.
-However, when it is not undefined, the context is returned instead.
+However, when it is not _undefined_, the context is returned instead.

 _Examples_:
 <pre><example>